Michael Kavanagh: Four-in-a-row

 In 2006 Kavanagh captured a fourth National League title following a 3–11 to 0–14 victory over Limerick.
 After missing the Leinster final triumph, Kavanagh was back on the starting fifteen for the All-Ireland final.
 The game that everyone had predicted would happen in 2005 was now taking place as Cork squared up to Kilkenny for the third time in four years.
 The Leesiders were aiming for a third All-Ireland victory in-a-row; however, revenge was foremost in the minds of Kilkenny as it was Cork who denied their three-in-a-row bid in 2004.
 On the day Kilkenny were far too strong for Cork as 'the Cats' secured a 1–16 to 1–13 victory.
 It was Kavanagh's fourth All-Ireland winners' medal.

 Kavanagh collected an eighth Leinster medal in 2007, as Kilkenny asserted their provincial dominance and defeated Wexford by 2-24 to 1-12.
 On 2 September 2007 Kilkenny faced defeated Munster finalists and surprise All-Ireland semi-final winners Limerick in the championship decider.
 Kilkenny got off to a flying start with Eddie Brennan and Henry Shefflin scoring two goals within the first ten minutes to set the tone.
 Limerick launched a second-half comeback, however, "the Cats" were too powerful and cruised to a 2-19 to 1-15 victory.
 It was Kavanagh's fifth All-Ireland medal.

 Kilkenny secured the Leinster crown again in 2008, with Kavanagh collecting a ninth winners' medal following a 5-21 to 0-17 drubbing of Wexford.
 On 8 September 2008 Kilkenny faced Waterford in the All-Ireland decider for the first time in forty-five years.
 In a disappointingly one-sided final, Kilkenny produced a near perfect seventy minutes as Waterford endured a nightmare afternoon.
 A 23-point winning margin, 3-24 from play, only two wides in the entire match and eight scorers in all with Eddie Brennan and Henry Shefflin leading the way in a 3-30 to 1-13 victory.
 It was Kavanagh's sixth All-Ireland medal.

 Kavanagh collected a fifth National League medal in 2009, as Kilkenny beat Tipperary by 2-26 to 4-17 with a thrilling extra-time victory.
 He later won a fifth successive Leinster medal, his tenth overall, as new challengers Dublin were bested by 2-18 to 0-18.
 On 6 September Kilkenny were poised to become the second team ever in the history of hurling to win four successive All-Ireland championships when they faced Tipperary in the decider.
 For long periods Tipp looked the likely winners, however, late goals from Henry Shefflin and substitute Martin Comerford finally killed off their efforts to secure a 2-22 to 0-23 victory.
 Kavanagh had collected his seventh All-Ireland medal.
+Owing to the introduction of a rule making the wearing of helmets mandatory from January 2010 onwards, Kavanagh became the last outfield player in history not to wear a helmet in an All-Ireland final.